Rush Hour (1998 film): Cast

 Other cast members include John Hawkes as Carter's informant "Stucky", Clifton Powell as Carter's cousin Luke, Barry Shabaka Henley as prison guard Bobby, Roger Fan and George Cheung as Soo-Yung's bodyguards, Gene LeBell as a taxi driver, and Frances Fong (in her final film role) as a socialite.
 Jackie Chan Stunt Team members Ken Lo, Nicky Li Chung-chi, Chan Man-ching and Andy Cheng appear as Juntao's henchmen.
+Michael Chow also appears in the film as a Dinner Guest.

 Production

 Rush Hour began as a spec script written in 1995 by screenwriter Ross LaManna.
 The screenplay was sold by LaManna's William Morris agent Alan Gasmer to Hollywood Pictures, a division of the Walt Disney Company, with Arthur Sarkissian attached as producer.
 After attaching director Brett Ratner and developing the project for more than a year with producers including Sarkissian, Jonathan Glickman and Roger Birnbaum, Disney Studios chief Joe Roth put the project into turnaround, citing concerns about the $34 million budget, and Jackie Chan's appeal to American audiences.
 Several studios were interested in acquiring the project.
 New Line Cinema was confident in Ratner, having done Money Talks with him, so they made a hard commitment to a budget and start date for Rush Hour.

 Martin Lawrence, Wesley Snipes, Chris Rock, Eddie Murphy, Dave Chappelle, and Tupac Shakur were considered for the role of Detective James Carter.
 Murphy turned down the role to do Holy Man instead while Snipes turned down the role in favor of Blade, which was also for New Line Cinema.
+Murphy said in November 2025 that he had later regretted turning down the role.
 Chan wanted Lawrence for the role, but he turned it down due to a low offer.

 After the success of Rumble in the Bronx, Ratner wanted to put Chan in a buddy-cop movie, not as a co-star or sidekick but on equal footing with an American star.
 Ratner flew to South Africa where Chan was filming and pitched the film.
 A few days later Chan agreed to star and not long after flew to Los Angeles and met Chris Tucker, the latter actor who ended up taking the role as Detective James Carter.

 Ratner credited Tucker with getting his first feature film Money Talks and thought Tucker and Chan would make a great team.
 Filming began on November 30, 1997.
 Shooting took place mainly in locations around the Los Angeles Metropolitan Area, including the Los Angeles Convention Center, Grauman's Chinese Theater, Greystone Mansion, Ennis House, and Long Beach Airport.
 The opening sequence was shot in Hong Kong.

-The Foo Chow Restaurant featured in the film is indeed a real restaurant in Los Angeles' Chinatown.
+The Foo Chow Restaurant featured in the film is a real restaurant in Los Angeles' Chinatown.
 Today, the restaurant's exterior advertises the fact the movie was shot there.